simonktum/cocktail-pumps/README.md

 0. Don't place anything on the weightcells yet
 1. Connect the relays to power via a usb-c cable.
 2. When the led lights up in red, press the button several times until the 15V mode is selected and the led lights in cyan.
 See [troubleshooting](https://github.com/simonktum/cocktail-pumps/?tab=readme-ov-file#troubleshooting) if it flashes or behaves otherwise.
-3. Start the pump esp by connecting it via a micro usb cable
+3. Connect the pump esp by connecting it via a micro usb cable
-4. If it was unplugged, remove the 5V and ground connections off the esp handling the weight sensors and then plug the micro usb in to boot it.
+4. If the esp for the weight cells was unplugged, remove the 5V and ground connections off the board and then plug the micro usb in to boot it.
 After around 7 seconds you can plug the 5V and ground connections back in.
 5. Make sure the the aggregator script is running.
 You can test it by sending an http request to ``/pumps/weights``.
-Both should now be accessible to the CPEE ready to receive instructions.
+Both esps should now be accessible to the CPEE via the aggregator  and ready to receive instructions.
-6. Set the empty fill level by placing an empty bottle and sending a post to ``weights/\<sensor-id\>/empty``.
-Likewise, place a full bottle send a post request to ``weights/\<sensor-id\>/full`` to set the full weight.
-That allows you to receive the fill level with ``weights/\<sensor-id\>/level``.
+6. Set the empty fill level by placing an empty bottle and sending a post to ``weights/<sensor-id>/empty``.
+Likewise, place a full bottle send a post request to ``weights/<sensor-id>/full`` to set the full weight.
+That allows you to receive the fill level with ``weights/<sensor-id>/level``.

 ## Limitations

 There are some important limitations in the current design:

-- The esp for the loadcells occasionally reboots due to a [brownouts](https://arduino.stackexchange.com/questions/76690/esp32-brownout-detector-was-triggered-upon-wifi-begin#76692) flag
+- The esp for the loadcells occasionally reboots due to a [brownout](https://arduino.stackexchange.com/questions/76690/esp32-brownout-detector-was-triggered-upon-wifi-begin#76692) flag
 - The wiring and inconsistent behavior of the ESP can be finicky (see [troubleshooting](https://github.com/simonktum/cocktail-pumps/?tab=readme-ov-file#troubleshooting))
 - The loadcells can loosen over time because they are screwed into the 3d printed part
-- While the software implementation was fairly stable for me, it could sense to move to a different architecture without an aggregator or MQTT

 # Implementation